mcolvin/mcolvin.github.io/_posts/2021-01-28-abstract-writing.md

 coming up with a good title that captures where you think you will be and can reasonably match the end presentation.

-In closing, the abstract is imporant to get you to the stage to present and the title is important to get folks to come to the stage!
+In closing, the abstract is important to get you to the stage to present and the title is important to get folks to come to the stage!